 PUT HERITAGE ON TRACK

 At least two-dozen railway roundhouses dotted Alberta in the early 1900s.
 The iconic buildings, once essential for servicing and storing locomotives, have nearly disappeared; just three remain—in Strathcona, Big Valley and Hanna.
 The latter’s Canadian Northern Railway Roundhouse is the most intact of the trio, and was declared a Provincial Historic Resource in 2015.
 Locals are currently spearheading a restoration of the site, which includes a large facade, turntable and water tower foundation.
-The Roundhouse is open for events—check online to find out what’s happening this summer—and private tours can be arranged by email in advance.
+The Roundhouse is open for events—check online to find out what’s happening this summer.

 ENTERTAIN AN ANIMAL ATTRACTION